-If you suspect your child has been exposed to or diagnosed with any contagious disease (e.g., chicken pox or measles), please inform the staff at once so that we may watch for symptoms and warn other families.
-Medical alerts for contagious diseases will be emailed as quickly as possible and families will be notified of potential exposure.
+If you suspect your child has been exposed to or diagnosed with any contagious disease (e.g., chicken pox or measles), please inform the site leadership at once so that we may watch for symptoms and warn other families.
+Medical alerts for contagious diseases will be sent quickly as possible and families will be notified of potential exposure.
 We will not disclose the name of the child.

-California licensing requires that we keep a record of all contagious illnesses, and we must inform them about specific illnesses.
+California state licensing requires that we keep a record of all contagious illnesses, and we must inform them about specific illnesses.
 We also send out Health Notices to alert families when a contagious illness is present in the classroom.
 We ask families to please contact the school immediately when your child has been diagnosed with one of the following contagious illnesses:

+- Campylobacter

+- Chicken pox

+- Conjunctivitis

+- COVID-19

-Campylobacter Chicken pox Conjunctivitis COVID-19 Coxsackie virus (hand, food and mouth disease) "Slap Cheek" Giardia Roseola Hepatitis Impetigo Lice Measles (red measles, 7- to 10-day measles) Meningitis Mumps Ringworm Rubella (German measles, 3-day measles) Salmonella Scabies Scarlet fever
+- Coxsackie virus (hand, food and mouth disease) "Slap Cheek"

+- Giardia Roseola

+- Hepatitis

+- Impetigo

+- Lice

+- Measles (red measles, 7- to 10-day measles)

+- Meningitis

+- Mumps

+- Ringworm

+- Rubella (German measles, 3-day measles)

+- Salmonella

+- Scabies

+- Scarlet fever

-Shigella Pinworms
+- Shigella Pinworms

-Strep throat
+- Strep throat